manorajesh/laspa/README.md

 #### Important Code
 The `lex`, `parse`, and `eval` functions are the meat of the execution of the language.
-Those familiar with language development will recognize those names.
+Those familiar with language development will recognize those names. `llvm.rs` is crucial to generating and compiling the IR for LLVM executations.